elibroftw/blog.elijahlopez.ca/content/posts/literary-analysis/flash-boys-a-wall-street-revolt-michael-lewis.md

   - university
   - literary-analysis
 author: Michael Lewis
+summary: "Literary analysis and summary of Michael Lewis's 'Flash Boys,' exploring high-frequency trading (HFT), its impact on markets, and ethical implications."
 ---

 This book was a reading  as part of the course [Financial Market and Securities Trading](/posts/university/bu-430).
 These notes are not just from the book but also contain the context behind the story, for example what the HFTs were doing between Chicago and New Jersey.